luslab/oz-bulk-rnaseq/D. Alignment.md

 As you aligned each fastq file separately you have a BAM file for each fastq.
 At some point you will need to merge the BAM files for downstream processing.

 You should merge BAM files from each condition but not combine different conditions (wildtype & mutant).
+Dont forget there maybe batch effects between samples in the sample condition which are difficult to anaylse after merging BAM files.
 ```bash
 #run samtools merge command listing all BAM files to read in
 samtools merge all_bam_files.bam filename1.bam filename2.bam filename3.bam`